-- TC-5214.
-TC-5214 acts as an antagonist on the a3ß4 NNR.
-We are currently conducting a Phase 2b clinical trial of TC-5214 as a treatment for overactive bladder. - TC-1734.
-TC-1734 (also referred to in previous filings as AZD3480) is a wholly owned novel small molecule that modulates the activity of the a482 NNR.
-We are currently conducting a Phase 2b clinical trial of TC-1734 as a treatment for mild to moderate Alzheimer's disease. - TC-6499.
-TC-6499 is a novel small molecule that modulates the activity of the a3ß4 and other NNRs as an agonist.
-We are evaluating potential future development options for this product candidate and are preparing to initiate in mid-2014 an exploratory study for the indication of diabetic gastroparesis, a disorder that is often debilitating and chronic, and that slows or stops the passage of food from the stomach to the small intestine. - AZD1446 (TC-6683).
-AZD1446 is a novel small molecule that modulates the activity of the a4ß2 NNR and is subject to an ongoing collaboration agreement with AstraZeneca.
-Development decisions and activities for AZD1446 are substantially within the control of AstraZeneca.

-• TC-5619 and TC-6987.
+- TC-6499.
+TC-6499 is a novel small molecule that modulates the activity of the a364 and other NNRs as an agonist.
+We are currently conducting an exploratory study of TC-6499 as a treatment for diabetic gastroparesis, a disorder that is often debilitating and chronic, and that slows or stops the passage of food from the stomach to the small intestine. - AZD1446 (TC-6683).
+AZD1446 is a novel small molecule that modulates the activity of the a4&2 NNR and is subject to an ongoing collaboration agreement with AstraZeneca.
+Development decisions and activities for AZD1446 are substantially within the control of AstraZeneca. - TC-5619 and TC-6987.
 TC-5619 and TC-6987 are novel small molecules that are highly selective for the a7 NNR.
 The a7 NNR has been shown to play a role in a variety of biological pathways associated with various diseases and disorders.
-We previously conducted clinical studies of TC-5619 as a potential treatment for schizophrenia, Alzheimer's disease and attention deficit hyperactivity disorder and exploratory studies of TC-6987 as a treatment for inflammatory disorders.
+We previously conducted clinical studies of TC-5619 as a potential treatment for schizophrenia and attention deficit hyperactivity disorder and exploratory studies of TC-6987 as a treatment for inflammatory disorders.
 We do not have plans to pursue additional development of these compounds in these therapeutic areas.